 Prepare for your future career.
 Gain professional skills and practical work experience.
 Enhance your resume.
 Establish professional references.

 Internships allow students to explore the world of anthropology and work in an environment where classroom knowledge is applied to practical learning skills.
 The department maintains relationships with many local organizations and government offices to assist students in finding an internship placement matched to their interests and career goals.
-Limited stipends are available to students who have a financial need and who complete an internship with a not-for-profit 501(c)3 tax-exempt organization.
+Limited stipends may be available to students who have a financial need and who complete an internship with a not-for-profit 501(c)3 tax-exempt organization.

 If you are interested in an internship, review the information on this web page and update your resume (see internship prerequisites below), then contact Dr. Zhao, the Faculty Coordinator of the Internship Program.
 Send him your updated resume and a description of your interests and career goals.
 If there are any particular internships that have caught your eye, let him know in your email.

 If you represent a community-based organization, government office, or corporation that is interested in hosting, and you would like more information on participating in our internship program, please send an email to Dr. Zhao.

 The College of Arts & Sciences has established the following internship prerequisites.

 To qualify for enrollment in a cooperative internship course for credit, each student is required to present:

 - Either 45 credit hours, including 9 in the unit in which credit is sought, or 60 credit hours, including 6 in the unit in which credit is sought;

 - A minimum grade point average of 2.5 for all coursework taken; and

-- A completed Application for Enrollment in Cooperative Internship Form.
+- A completed Application for Enrollment in Cooperative Internship Form (obtain from Dr. Zhao).

 Transfer students must have completed one full semester of work (12 hours).